avlasov-lohika-tix/grpc-kotlin-test/README.md

 ## Results

-Please, take a look a the [statistic response](#Statistic response) for more details
+Please, take a look at the [statistic response](#Statistic response) for more details

 ### With delay